 They can bounce light around your room.
 However, if you put a mirror directly across from a window, the light may be reflected back out, defeating the purpose of having one.

 It’s a good idea to place them perpendicular to your windows instead.
 Consider artwork carefully as well.
 You may want to get a few oil paintings if they were popular during the time the house was built.
-But make sure you find the right size.
+But make sure you find the right size and proper art lights to make it stand out.

 You don’t want to get something too small or hang it too high.
 It’s best for the midpoint of the picture to hang at eye level.
 Think about scale as well.
 If you have a big wall, you don’t want them to be too far apart.
 It’s usually best to have around two to four inches between each item.